akanimh/GR.com-Angular-Design-Prototype/readme.md

 ## Licensing

-Just a prototype, but if you like the idea please contact me.
+Just a prototype, but if you like this idea, please contact me.